YuhangGe/pure-notify/README.md

 });
 ````

-`notifyIntance` parameter is pure-notify instance return from `PureNotify.success/error/warn/info`
+`notifyIntance` parameter is pure-notify instance returned from `PureNotify.success/error/warn/info`

-once update notify instance, previous timeout will be clean and apply new timeout
+once having updated notify instance, previous timeout will be cleaned and new timeout applied

 #### close